hercynium/istio-fortsa/README.md

 This project is a Kubernetes Operator that automates away the whole task, as much as possible.

+In the spirit of being as simple as possible, there are currently no CRDs and no dependencies other than running in a cluster that uses Istio.
+Note that we've only tested this when using Istio's default envoy-based proxy.

 ## Inspiration

 This project was inspired by our experience with the toil of keeping the istio data-plane